 On a claim for direct discrimination, the claimant argued that knowledge by another employee (in Occupational Health) should be imputed to the manager who decided to dismiss the claimant.
 The court rejected this.
 The tribunal was entitled to conclude that because the manager had no actual knowledge of the claimant’s disability, and there was no evidence that his decision to dismiss was because of an intention or motivation stemming from the claimant’s disability, direct disability discrimination was not a consideration.

-The position is different for reasonable adjustments and discrimination arising from disability, where knowledge of the disability by other staff (but not normally Occupational Health) can be imputed.
+Note: The position is different for reasonable adjustments and discrimination arising from disability, where knowledge of the disability by other staff (but not normally Occupational Health) can be imputed to the employer.
 See Knowledge of disability.

 “The characteristic [ie. the disability] needs to be a cause of the less favourable treatment, but does not need to be the only or even the main cause.”